The Volatile Mix Of A South Korean Church, Politics And The Coronavirus

 Seoul city authorities say the Sarang Jeil Church failed to provide complete membership lists, prompting police to raid its headquarters.
 Some members refused to get tested.
 Some questioned the accuracy of the tests, and others fled quarantine after testing positive.

-The clash between the church and the government over disease control has become the latest flashpoint in a wider conflict between a right-wing coalition, including fundamentalist churches, and the liberal administration of President Moon Jae-in.
+The clash between the church and the government over disease control has become the latest flashpoint in a wider conflict between a right-wing coalition, including fundamentalist churches, and the liberal administration of President Moon.

 "Christian fundamentalism has been the mainstream of South Korea's Christianity, which has been very political since its early days," observes Kim Jin-ho, a pastor and researcher at the Christian Institute for the 3rd Era, a Seoul-based religious research institute.